ablecream/vkray/README.md

 ![Ray traced spheres](ray_tracing.jpg)

-The ray tracing code is based on this [blogpost](http://blog.three-eyed-games.com/2018/05/03/gpu-ray-tracing-in-unity-part-1/).
 My first attempt at using Vulkan, the ray tracing algorithm is still very basic.
  - The ray tracing algorithm is executed for each pixel in a compute shader
  - The compute shader writes the color result in a texture